Archipes/pFedMM/README.md

 # Mixture of Experts for Personalized Federated Learning under Mixture Data Distributions in Edge Computing Networks

-This repository is the official implementation of [Mixture of Experts for Personalized Federated Learning under Mixture Data Distributions in Edge Computing Networks]
+This repository is the implementation of [Mixture of Experts for Personalized Federated Learning under Mixture Data Distributions in Edge Computing Networks]

 Personalized federated learning (PFL) is essential for edge computing networks with heterogeneous clients.
 In practice, client data exhibit complex and non-stationary input distributions with marginal drift, and many clients participate intermittently or may be absent due to network instability and resource constraints.